Not a Member?

 diarrhea / Early / 14.0-40.0chills / Rapid / 30.0-40.0shivering / Rapid / 30.0-40.0abdominal pain / Early / 7.0-20.0nausea / Early / 3.2-3.2vomiting / Early / 3.2-3.2flatulence / Early / 2.9-2.9headache / Early / 2.4-2.4dyspepsia / Early / 2.0-2.0breakthrough bleeding / Delayed / 0.7-0.7menstrual irregularity / Delayed / 0.3-0.3dysmenorrhea / Delayed / 0.1-0.1vertigo / Early / Incidence not knownlethargy / Early / Incidence not knowninfection / Delayed / Incidence not knownweakness / Early / Incidence not knownsyncope / Early / Incidence not knownagitation / Early / Incidence not knownleukocytosis / Delayed / Incidence not knownfever / Early / Incidence not knownpelvic pain / Delayed / Incidence not knowndiaphoresis / Early / Incidence not knownrash / Early / Incidence not known

-Aluminum Hydroxide; Magnesium Hydroxide: (Moderate) Magnesium hydroxide may contribute to misoprostol-induced diarrhea; avoid concomitant use.
-Aluminum Hydroxide; Magnesium Hydroxide; Simethicone: (Moderate) Magnesium hydroxide may contribute to misoprostol-induced diarrhea; avoid concomitant use.
-Magnesium Hydroxide: (Moderate) Magnesium hydroxide may contribute to misoprostol-induced diarrhea; avoid concomitant use.
+Aluminum Hydroxide; Magnesium Hydroxide: (Major) Avoid concomitant use of magnesium-containing antacids, such as magnesium hydroxide, and misoprostol in order to minimize misoprostol-associated diarrhea.
+Aluminum Hydroxide; Magnesium Hydroxide; Simethicone: (Major) Avoid concomitant use of magnesium-containing antacids, such as magnesium hydroxide, and misoprostol in order to minimize misoprostol-associated diarrhea.
+Magnesium Hydroxide: (Major) Avoid concomitant use of magnesium-containing antacids, such as magnesium hydroxide, and misoprostol in order to minimize misoprostol-associated diarrhea.
 Oxytocin: (Major) In certain cases, oxytocin can be used in combination with other oxytocics for therapeutic purposes.
 However, in the augmentation of labor, oxytocin administration is usually withheld until after the last dose of intravaginal misoprostol.
 There is a risk of severe uterine hypertony occurring, with possible uterine rupture or cervical laceration when misoprostol and oxytocin are used at the same time.
 These products should be used concomitantly only under adequate supervision, with particular attention to ensure adequate cervical dilation has occurred.

 Mechanism of Action: Misoprostol inhibits basal and nocturnal gastric acid secretion through a direct action on the parietal cell.
 Parietal cells contain receptors that have high affinity for prostaglandins of the E series.
 Misoprostol can inhibit gastric acid secretion secondary to stimulation from food, alcohol, NSAIDs, histamine, pentagastrin, or caffeine, and this effect appears to be more pronounced with increasing doses.
 H2-antagonists, however, appear to be more potent than misoprostol in the ability to inhibit gastric acid output, especially at night.Misoprostol also exerts a mucosal protectant effect that may contribute to its effectiveness in treating ulcers.
 It has been suggested that the cytoprotective effect is secondary to mucus and bicarbonate secretion, prevention of mucus bilayer disruption, reduction of backflow of hydrogen ions, regulation of mucosal blood flow, and protection of the mucosal capacity to produce cells.
 Misoprostol reduces pepsin concentrations under basal conditions; however, histamine-stimulated secretion is not affected.Because prostaglandins can affect many tissues, other actions of misoprostol have been identified.
 Misoprostol may increase the frequency of uterine contractions, which is responsible for its abortifacient capability and ability to promote labor and cervical ripening.
 Increases in the amplitude and frequency of uterine contractions reduces cervical tone, which produces cervical dilation.
 In addition, misoprostol has been shown to improve renal function in renal transplant patients treated with cyclosporine and prednisone; misoprostol may offset cyclosporine-induced intrarenal vasoconstriction.